Healthcare FSA

 Eligible expenses

-Eligible expenses include deductibles, coinsurance, and copay amounts for doctor's office visits and prescription drugs, and other expenses, such as over-the counter drugs and medicines, feminine hygiene products, glasses, contact lens solution, and laser vision surgery.
-Refer to the Further/Board of Pensions Learning Site for a more complete summary of eligible healthcare expenses.
+Eligible expenses include deductibles, coinsurance, copay amounts for doctor's office visits and prescription drugs, and others such as over-the counter drugs and medicines, feminine hygiene products, glasses, contact lens solution, and laser vision surgery.
+Refer to the HealthEquity/Board of Pensions Education Center for additional information, including a list of FSA qualified medical expenses

 Whose expenses are eligible

-• dependents you claim on your federal tax return; and
+• dependents you claim on your federal tax return

-You don’t need to enroll your spouse and/or children in your medical coverage in order to pay their expenses from your healthcare FSA.
+You don’t need to enroll your spouse and/or children in your medical coverage to pay their expenses from your healthcare FSA.

 How it works